 What you need to know about a Wells Fargo personal loan

-As one of the nation’s largest banks, Wells Fargo — with more than 5,000 bank branches in 36 states — offers unsecured and secured personal loans that you can use for a variety of purposes, from debt consolidation and major expenses to home improvements or medical expenses.
+As one of the nation’s largest banks, Wells Fargo offers unsecured and secured personal loans that you can use for a variety of purposes, from debt consolidation and major purchases to home improvements or medical expenses.
 Here are some other things to know about personal loans from Wells Fargo.

 Large loan amounts